5 from 19 votes

 • Half and Half or Heavy Cream: This dairy component is crucial for achieving the rich, creamy texture that makes chowders so delightful.

-The sweet corn flavor of this chowder is unbeatable!
-It’s one of the best ways to use fresh summer corn.
-These simple steps make making an amazing chowder easy!
-See the recipe card at the bottom of the post for more.
+The sweet corn flavor of this chowder is unbeatable and one of the best ways to use fresh summer corn.
+Follow the step-by step photos and see the recipe card at the bottom for a printable version.

 How to make simple summer corn chowder step-by-step: cutting the corn off the corn ears.